AgileVentures/SocialPrescribingWiki/devops.md

 1. `ssh ubuntu@hlpwiki-staging`

-2. `sudo adduser michael` to add a sam as a user and fill out form with password.
-Dispatch password to michael forthwith, using any means at your disposal, however crypographically insecure.
+2. `sudo adduser michael` to add a michael as a user and fill out form with password.
+Dispatch password to michael forthwith, using crypographically secure means.

 ```
 bitnami@bitnami-mediawiki-74f7:~$ sudo adduser michael